Dieselpunk Motorcycle Mech

 I will write on the Perujis on a future article, they are a topic in themselves.
 If you read in Spanish, check this article in The Republica, a very importante Peruvian newspaper.

 STEP 6: Yute and Tocuyo, the dieselpunk pilots

-The final significant element of the sculpture are the pilots, Yute and Tocuyo.
-Again, you can learn more about them in this article, “A Diesel Punk Art Odyssey” written by cultural writer and frequent contributor to this website Jonathan Clark.
+The final significant element of the sculpture is the pilots, Yute and Tocuyo.
+Again, you can learn more about them in this article, “A Diesel Punk Art Odyssey” written by cultural writer and frequent contributor to this website Jonathan Clark

 Hence, AR-Torito has to work as the presenter, the powerful door to the larger story of Yute and Tocuyo.
 That book is in the works and is coming soon.